yoshinori-hardy/gcp/README.md

 This is a POC I used to start learning google cloud, and messed around with some interpolations.

-This repo provides the base network infrastructure and security requirements to support the deployment of a devops automation platform and its subsequent services.
+This repo provides the base network infrastructure and some security to support the deployment of a devops automation platform and its subsequent services.
 The IaC is built using Terraform, full documentation can be found here: